OmarAmer01/VP_Harvard_MIPS/README.md

 ## Introduction

 A 32-bit microprocessor with 42 instructions (including multiplication and division) and 8 X 32 registers and 2048 X 32 Ram with shared stack.
-An assembler is also availble to write programs on the microprocessor using 8086-like assembly.
+An assembler is also available to write programs on the microprocessor using 8086-like assembly.

 ## Schematic